 To protect financial data:

-- The Sarbanes–Oxley Act (SOX) aims to make the activity of US insurance organizations more transparent and secure.
+• The Sarbanes–Oxley Act (SOX) aims to make the activity of US insurance organizations more transparent and secure.
 It also prevents fraudulent actions and protects financial records.
-To meet SOX requirements, insurance organizations use dedicated SOX compliance software and have to document every communication and financial operation.
+To meet SOX requirements, insurance organizations use dedicated SOX audit software and have to document every communication and financial operation.

 Note: In addition to these major data protection measures, insurance organizations may also have to comply with other local and international laws and regulations regarding customers’ personal data.